Report Reveals NZ’s Most Urgent Climate Risks

 The National Climate Change Risks Assessment (NCCRA) is New Zealand’s latest and significant report on climate change.
 A panel of experts and consultants leads this inquiry with engagement with the Māori/iwi and stakeholders.

-Climate risks are ranked according to the degree of consequence (exposure and vulnerability to extreme events) and degree of urgency.
-Risks that scores high on both categories – consequences and urgency are labelled as the most significant risk – risks that needed the most urgent response or “further action within the next six years”.
+Climate risks are ranked according to the degree of consequence (exposure and vulnerability to extreme events) and urgency.
+Risks that score high in both categories – consequences and urgency- are labelled as the most significant risks that need the most urgent response or “further action within the next six years”.

 New Zealand’s 10 most significant climate change under the five domains